auth0/symfony/README.md

 ### Optional: Add Authentication helper routes

 The SDK includes a number of pre-built HTTP controllers that can be used to handle authentication.
 These controllers are not required, but can be helpful in getting started.
+In many cases, these may provide all the functionality you need to integrate Auth0 into your application, providing a plug-and-play solution.

 To use these, open your application's `config/routes.yaml` file, and add the following lines: